hrutikmore2905/My-ERP-App/README.md

 How to Run: Clone the repository: git clone  https://github.com/hrutikmore2905/My-ERP-App

-Navigate to the project directory: cd erp-system
+Navigate to the project directory: cd My-ERP-App

 Install dependencies: npm install